AdobeDocs/experience-platform.en/help/rtcdp/home-page-dashboards.md

 In the leaderboard **[!UICONTROL Successful profile records]** shows the total number of records that have been successfully processed into the profile.

 There is also a metric card that shows the percentage of successful records.
+Click **[!UICONTROL View datasets]** to see more details about the profile records.

+The number of successful profile records is updated hourly.

 For more information about profiles, see {link to profiles overview doc}

 ### Total profile records

-The **[!UICONTROL Total profile records]** metric card shows the total number of data records enabled to feed into the profiles.
+The **[!UICONTROL Total profile records]** metric card shows the total number of data records enabled to feed into the profiles, updated once per day.
 This does not include all data in the data lake, because some data might not be enabled to feed into the profiles.

+Click **[!UICONTROL View profiles]** to see more details about the profile records.

 For more information about profiles, see {link to profiles overview doc}